sithmel/Do-androids-dream-of-electric-duck/README.md

 });
 stream.on('data', run);
 ```
-Event based stream can be a bit "messy".
-asyncIterable is clearer.

 Now we talked about the advantages of polymorphism and how this makes working with sequences easy and readable.
 Let's take a closer look at iterables and asyncIterables.
 How do they work in detail?